embp/vanillajs-boilerplate/README.md

 -   Run a local dev server
 -   Build a production bundle for deploying an optimized build to a live server
--   Copies your images to the dev and production bundle
+-   Copies your images (png, jpg, svg, gif) to your dev and production bundles
--   Copies your favicon files and site.webmanifest to the bundle
+-   Copies your favicon files and site.webmanifest to your bundles
 -   Allows you to use modern Javascript and transpiles to es5 using Babel

 In addition to what webpack can do for you, I also included: